How we’re keeping you safe

-To help keep you safe we have made some important changes at all of our hospitals and community sites - whether you are visiting or having an operation/procedure at the Royal Free London.
+To help keep you safe we have measures in place at all of our hospitals and community sites - whether you are visiting or having an operation/procedure at the Royal Free London.

-To help reduce hospital visits, many patients will be asked to have their appointment over the phone or by video.
+To help reduce hospital visits, patients may be asked to have their appointment over the phone or by video.
 However, in some cases we may ask to see you in person.

 What we need you to do:

-- When you visit us, please keep your distance from others and wear your own face covering which covers your nose and mouth.
+- When you visit us, please wear your own face covering or surgical mask which covers your nose and mouth.
 If you are not wearing one, we will give you a mask.
 The face covering or mask must be worn at all times in clinical areas, which refers to a department, a ward, a waiting area, or clinic.
 You are no longer required to wear a mask in public and non-clinical areas of our hospitals or community sites.